uyjulian/krkrs/README.en_US.md

 ## Building

-After installing the prerequisite libraries using `dkp-pacman`, a simple `make` will generate `krkrs.nro`.
+After installing the prerequisite libraries using `dkp-pacman`, a simple `mkdir b && cd b && cmake .. && make` will generate `krkrs.nro`.
 If you get an "file not found" or "library not found" error while compiling the engine, install the missing library from `dkp-pacman`.

 ## RomFS Integration